-Some composite samples were analyzed for legacy pesticides (chlordanes, DDTs, and dieldrin), PBDEs, and PCBs.
-Pesticides, PBDEs and PCBs were analyzed by gas chromatography at the CDFW Water Pollution Control Laboratory.
-For PBDEs, PCBs, chlordanes, and DDTs, each of the concentrations presented was the sum of the detected parent compound, congeners, or metabolites, where applicable.
-Since the MDLs or RLs were relatively low, $\leq 0.9$ and $\leq 5$ ppb, respectively, individual congeners or metabolites with concentrations reported as non-detects were assumed to be zero.
+sum of the detected parent compound, congeners, or metabolites, where applicable.
+Since the MDLs or RLs were relatively low (≤ 5 ppb), individual congeners or metabolites with concentrations reported as non-detects were assumed to be zero.
 This is a standard method of handling non-detect values for PCBs and other chemicals with multiple congeners or metabolites in a given sample when detection levels are adequate (US EPA, 2000a).
-Concentrations of chlordanes, dieldrin, DDTs, PBDEs, and PCBs were not sufficiently high to alter consumption advice and are not shown.
+Table 3 shows the averages and ranges for total length, as well as PCB concentrations in each fish species.
+Concentrations of chlordanes, dieldrin, DDTs, PBDEs, and toxaphene were not sufficiently high to alter consumption advice and are not shown.